mcagov/beacons-migration/README.md

 **NOTE: When you run this for the first time macOS cannot verify the client files.
 You will have to open up: System Preferences > Security & Privacy and allow access to the files that cx_Oracle requires**

+## Running Unit Tests

+[PyTest](https://docs.pytest.org/en/6.2.x/contents.html) is used for unit testing.
+To run all the unit tests run:

+> pipenv run pytest

 ## IDE setup

 If using PyCharm for your IDE setup, see the [docs for configuring pipenv](https://www.jetbrains.com/help/pycharm/pipenv.html#pipenv-existing-project).